-While the number of Montgomery County children attending high-quality programs has increased over time, unfortunately, 43% of children continue to attend STAR 1 or STAR 2 programs and may not be receiving the maximum benefit of high-quality early childhood education.

-While access to affordable child care has continued to be a concern for policymakers, it is also important that programs be high-quality.
-Program quality is an indicator for whether children are receiving the type of education that can build the foundation for life-long success.
-Children who have access to high-quality early education are more likely to perform better academically in school, which leads to more promising career prospects and earning potential later on in life.
+While the number of Montgomery County children attending high-quality programs has increased over time, unfortunately, 43% of children continue to attend STAR 1 or STAR 2 programs and may not be receiving the maximum benefit of high-quality early childhood education.51 is an indicator for whether children are receiving the type of education that can build the foundation for life-long success.
+Children who have access to high-quality early education are more likely to perform better academically in school, which thus leads to more promising career prospects and earning potential later on in life.